Nothofagus: Taxonomy

 The genus Nothofagus was first formally described in 1850 by Carl Ludwig Blume who published the description in his book Museum botanicum Lugduno-Batavum, sive, Stirpium exoticarum novarum vel minus cognitarum ex vivis aut siccis brevis expositio et descriptio.
 Nothofagus means "false beech", which Blume chose to indicate that Nothofagus species were different from beeches in the Northern Hemisphere.

 In the past, they were included in the family Fagaceae, but genetic tests revealed them to be genetically distinct, and they are now included in their own family, Nothofagaceae.
+This taxonomy was introduced in 1962 by Russian botanist and palynologist Ludmila Andreyevna Kuprianova, who used pollen traits to erect Nothofagaceae.
+A study in 1999 found that the pollen exine ultrastructure of Nothofagus differs from that of Fagaceae genera by its thickness, type of aperture, and ornamentation, reinforcing the placement of Nothofagus in its own family.

 Species list

-The following is a list of species, hybrids and varieties accepted by the Plants of the World Online as of April 2023:
+The following is a list of the 38 species and 4 hybrids accepted by Plants of the World Online as of March 2026: